malykhmd/fdm/README.md

 Our package focuses on visualizing the results of the calculation, including the construction of various kinds of auxiliary diagrams, including Richardson diagrams.
-The implementation of Runge-Kutta method with arbitrary Butcher tableau, for which a special class is established, is considered.
+The implementation of Runge-Kutta method with arbitrary Butcher tableau, for which a special class is introduced, is considered.

 # Getting started
 ## Description of the initial problem